UBC-Solar/sunlink/README.md

 Then, you may use any code editor to edit the file.

 A template `.env` file is given in the `templates/` folder.
-The contents of this file will look something like this:
+Copy the contents of this file into your new `.env` file.
+Your `.env` file should look like the following:

 ```env
 # Grafana environment variables